-(e) ensure the transparency of the conduct of public authorities, in law and in practice, and establish an independent monitoring mechanism to this end; (f) elaborate, in cooperation with relevant organizations and institutions, guidelines and a code of ethics; and

-(g) conduct awareness-raising campaigns.
+- (e) ensure the transparency of the conduct of public authorities, in law and in practice, and establish an independent monitoring mechanism to this end; - (f) elaborate, in cooperation with relevant organizations and institutions, guidelines and a code of ethics; and - (g) conduct awareness-raising campaigns.
 The Committee requests the State party to provide detailed information in its next periodic report about the progress made in combating corruption and impunity and any obstacles encountered."

-4 Committee Against Torture - CAT
+6. Committee Against Torture - CAT

-The CAT has reviewed 169 State reports between 2007 and 2017, of which 30 mention corruption (17,8%).
-21 State reviews contain both a recommendation and a concern, 11 have a concern but no corresponding recommendation, and 4 have a recommendation but no corresponding concern.
-This makes a total of 36 times that corruption is mentioned in the CAT reviews.
-This lack of correspondence between concerns and recommendations is remarkable, but is present in the majority of the TBs.
+The CAT has reviewed 179 State reports between 2007 and 2017, of which 46 address corruption (26%).
+Out of these 46 references, there are 4 positive aspects, 38 concerns and 30 recommendations.
+26 state reviews contain both a recommendation and a concern, 12 have a concern but no corresponding recommendation, and 4 have a recommendation but no corresponding concern.
+This lack of correspondence between concerns and recommendations is remarkable, but it is present in the majority of treaty bodies.